 Whether you have a significant amount of yoga experience or none at all, we want you to be able to use yoga to treat your menstrual cramps.

+One of the best yoga poses for period cramps!
 A child’s pose is a highly relaxing pose that can help to relieve menstrual pains.

 It is one of the most energetic asanas in yoga.
 The child pose also helps with alignment on your back.

 This Pose is one of the most amazing hip opening yoga poses for beginners and is also among the best yoga poses for back pain.
 In addition, it soothes the mind too.